kapetan-io/querator/docs/adr/0022-managing-item-lifecycles.md

 is processed to completion.

-In the future, we may want to support marking leased items which exceed their `leased_deadline` without placing them at the beginning of the queue.
-Thus preserving their place at the end of the queue.
+In the future, we may want to support marking leased items which exceed their `leased_deadline` without placing them at the tail of the queue.
+Thus preserving their original position in the queue.
 This is currently not a priority as it is my opinion that such scenario can be avoided by having `Item 1` enqueue `Item 2` only when `Item 1` is complete, thus avoiding this problem, and ensuring order of operation is preserved while not blocking other items in the queue waiting to be processed.